-To be clear - the upper end prices are for top-end system installations (e.g. LG/SunPower panels), installed by a solar energy 'craftsman'.
+To be clear - the upper-end prices are for high-end system installations, installed by a solar energy 'craftsman'.
+Using absolute top-end gear - such as Sunpower Maxeon panels - will increase costs above the upper-end price ranges.

-Note the above prices also include the discount from the solar 'rebate'.
+Note that the above prices also include the solar 'rebate' discount.